Current Funeral Research

-We aim to understand people’s ideas, concerns and expectations about how someone is physically cared for after they have died (in the UK and before the Coronavirus pandemic).
-We have interviewed more than 30 participants, who have shared their experiences, expectations and concerns with us.
-These rich accounts are now being analysed.
+We wanted to understand people’s ideas, concerns and expectations about how someone is physically cared for after they have died (in the UK and before the Coronavirus pandemic).
+We interviewed more than 30 participants, who have shared their experiences, expectations and concerns with us.

 Funeral Director Views and Practice

-We also wish to understand Funeral Director’s views and practice regarding the way that they look after people in their care.
+We also sought to understand Funeral Director’s views and practice regarding the way that they look after people in their care.
 Care practices are not well understood and might vary from place to place.
 We are very keen to understand how independent Funeral Directors practiced prior to the 2020 Coronavirus pandemic.
-Over 250 independent Funeral Directors have generously taken the time to complete an online survey and this detailed data is now being analysed.
+Over 250 independent Funeral Directors have generously taken the time to complete an online survey and these results are considered in the research report below.